 IIJ holds the Data Governance Council chaired by the executive vice president to strengthen data governance.
-The council has the role of receiving reports from departments in charge of internal control system and services related to data governance, conducting a multifaceted and comprehensive risk assessment of such systems and services, providing advice to each of these departments and making recommendations to the president.
+The council has the role of receiving reports on the operation status of the internal control system related to data governance from departments in charge of services, conducting a multifaceted and comprehensive risk assessment of such systems and services, providing advice to each of these departments and making recommendations to the president.